mlhartme/stool/client/documentation.md

 * **buildtime**
   Last modified date of the war files for this stage.
 * **container**
-  container id if the stage is up; otherwise empty
+  container id if the stage is running.
 * **cpu**
   Cpu usage reported by Docker: percentage of this container's cpu utilisation relative to total system utilisation.
 * **created-at**